endoli/brass-tacks/0150-Principles.md

+# Principles

-# Tangibility
+## Tangibility

 Everything is tangible.

-We've seen that everything is structured data.
+We'll see that everything is structured data.

-We've seen how the command system works.
+We'll see how the command system works.

 There's a lot of fallout from these things.
 One of them is that, in this world, everything is tangible.